CrispClover/AssetStudio/README.md

 This is a small toolset to help you when setting up scenes in Unreal.
 Originally made for my own portfolio work, things got a bit out of hand and I figured other people might find this useful, maybe even for setting up lighting in cinematic shots.

+You can make your own light presets in the data table found in the "Setup" folder.

 Feedback and contributions are welcome.
 I might release updates if I get to it.
 You may copy the code/blueprints into your own projects, but make sure to credit me somewhere visible if you do.